 Other alternatives: You should consider how else you could use the extra cash.
 Whether that is investments, personal development i.e. training, lifestyle improvements or just having a healthy bank balance ready for a rainy day, remember you can earn interest on these savings as well!

-Do what's comfortable: This is potentially the most important factor in this list.
+Do what's comfortable: This is potentially the most important factor.
 Making financial decisions requires a certain mindset and as you can see it gets complicated very quickly.
-Use the resources available to you such as friends and family to help you make the decision that is right for you.
-There is always going to be an element of being out of your comfort zone, but if you are not 100% on your decision then you are more likely to second guess it later on and return to the 'norm', losing any advantages from paying down your debt.
+Use the resources available to you such as friends and family to help you make any decisions.
+There is always going to be an element of being out of your comfort zone, but if you are not 100% on your decision then you are more likely to second guess your decision later, losing any advantages from paying down your debt.

 Use our FREE Student Finance Calculator for a personalised breakdown of your repayments and explore the potential savings through overpayments.